eyurekli/DIOsWorld/README.txt

 You can install pygame simply by entering the following command to the Command Prompt: pip install pygame

+New version v0.2!
+-Jotaro's movement has been improved
+Comments: Jotaro now moves more smoothly, rather than one direction at a time..
+Sprite animations, but most importantly attacks, to be added in the future.
+It has been a while since the release.
+First principles of derrivatives was not very fun to deal with in the last month.
+But the derrivative rules are fun though.
+Love the chain rule.
+Until the next update!

-Use the "DIO's World.py" to play the game.
+Use the "DIO's World" Python file to play the game.
 Do not modify the spritesheet(x).py files as they are the code that sets up spritesheets for the character models used.
 Instructions included in the main menu.